-GraceKennedy seeks to outperform its our competitors and to excel honestly and fairly.
-Competitive advantage must result from superior performance and not from through unethical or illegal business dealings.
+GraceKennedy seeks to outperform its competitors and to excel honestly and fairly.
+Competitive advantage must result from superior performance and not from unethical or illegal business dealings.

 It is against GraceKennedy's policy to increase sales by making untrue statements about the products and services of other companies.
 It is our goal to increase our business by offering superior products and services.